blanco-dev/blanco-dev/README.md

 # Hello!!
 I'm Matias Blanco 👋

-## I'm a Student, Developer and Human 🤣
+## I'm a Student of University and Developer

 - 🌱 I’m currently learning C
 - 👯 I seek to collaborate with other students, to build our own projects